paulflakstad/opencms-module-customwidgets/README.md

 As you can see, this isn’t very readable.
 Option 2, using a separate config file, is clearly a better approach.

-### Example 3: Widget configuration in the XSD, using a settings file:
+### Example 3: Widget configuration in the XSD, using a settings file (recommended):

 ```xml
 <layout element=”MyInput” widget=”StringSuggestWidget” configuration=”{conf_uri:‘conf/my-settings.conf’}” />